top of page

 Join two objects together.
 Easy to untie.

-Doule half hitch
+Double half hitch

-Tie a knot around an object
+Tie a knot around an object.

-Join two ropes together of different size
+Join two ropes of different sizes.

 SMBs AND DSMBs

 You decide to release your delayed surface marker buoy (DSMB) to show your position.
 You have the DSMB line attached to your reel.
 You should inflate the SMB or DSMB yourself, keep hold of the reel, release the line, and keep tension on it.
-Do not attach to your equipment or yourself.
+Do not attach it to your equipment or yourself.

 SMBs and DSMBs do exactly the same thing and are intended for the same purpose, to let people at the surface know where divers are located.